berkinkinay/3d-Earth/README.md

 # Earth 3D Map 💻🌏
-`This project hasn't finished yet.
+`This project hasn't finished yet, it is in early development rigt now.
 The project is about coding and designing 3D Map in React.`

 ## Used Techs 🥰